dlip/harite-v2/README.md

 - A modular thumb cluster which allows for various devices including thumbsticks, trackballs, trackpads and extra 5 way switches
 - 1/4-20 camera mount compatible nuts for flexible tenting orientations
+- 3D models created using FreeCAD to avoid proprietary software use

+To make your own, follow the [build guide](./build.md)

 ## Gallery